LZappy87/toids_remove/README.md

 - [--mode remold] Removing IDS tags from events in the time range specified with the arguments --mintime and --maxtime with the possibility to exclude some events based on tags (like APT);
 - [--mode vt] Removing IDS tags based on information gathered from selected vendors through the VirusTotal APIv3 in the time range specified with the arguments --mintime and --maxtime.

+## USAGE
+toids_remove.py --mode <vt, remold> --mintime <time> --maxtime <time>

+--mode: can be used in:
+- VirusTotal mode (vt): the removal of the to_ids attribute is decided based on the scan results pulled from the VTotal APIv3
+- Remove Old mode (remold): the removal of the to_ids attribute is decided based only on the time range

+in both cases can be specified a time range* (--mintime, --maxtime) specified in day(d) or minutes(m) and an eventual Event Tag exclusion

+*: the default mintime is 1 day (1440m), the default maxtime is 1 year (365d)

 An idea developed from this article: https://www.vanimpe.eu/2019/09/24/tracking-false-positives-and-disabling-to_ids-in-misp/

 ## CHANGELOG